-Returning to a nonprofit first served five years ago, one that successfully has made the transition from board-managed to board-governed, has implemented its broader vision, and is ready for next steps.
+Returned to a nonprofit served five years earlier, one that had successfully made the transition from board-managed to board-governed, had implemented its vision, and was ready for next steps.

 Continued to work with a nonprofit with a long history of volunteer engagement as it moved forward toward professional management and strategic governance and began to unleash its full potential.
 Such struggles are not unusual and require special attention.
 In most instances, sound structure and function win out.